Firstly, what is a Gaiwan?

 The gaiwan works best with a high leaf-to-water ratio - about double what you’d do for a normal cup, between 4g and 6g.

 Water Temperature & Wash

-For rolled oolongs- they need softening before infusing.
-Using your gaiwan, cover the leaf with an inch of boiling water at 212°F (100°C) to “wash” the leaf for a few seconds - this opens out the rolled leaf and allows the water to penetrate (discard this “wash”).
+Rolled oolongs need softening before infusing.
+Using your gaiwan, cover the leaf with an inch of boiling water at 100°C (212°F) to "wash" the leaf for a few seconds - this opens out the rolled leaf and allows the water to penetrate (discard this "wash").

 All in all we recommend at least six infusions to allow the leaf to completely open out and reveal all its complexity.

-For black, green and white teas, please infuse at the temperature specified on the product page (or slightly hotter) and far more rapidly.
-The higher leaf to water ratio means you need to be quick- just a few seconds.
+To use your gaiwan with black, green and white teas, please infuse at the temperature specified on the product page (or hotter) and far more rapidly.
+The higher leaf-to-water ratio means you need to be quick - just a few seconds.
 But with this method you can infuse the leaf repeatedly before it is exhausted - each infusion should reveal different flavour notes.

-Here's a film we’ve made to show you how to use a gaiwan for loose leaf tea:
+Here's a short film we’ve made to show you how to use a gaiwan for loose leaf tea:

 There’s a great saying, told to us by one of our oldest and beloved farmers in Anxi, about oolong:

 “The first infusion is for your enemy, the second for your servant, the third infusion is for your wife and the fourth is for your mistress.
 The fifth is for your business partner - because business is more important than pleasure, and the sixth you keep for yourself.”